 The Speaker (Hon.
-Ethuro): Order, Senators!
-This petition will, therefore, be committed to the Standing Committee on Finance, Commerce and Budget and the Committee will be required, in not more than 60 days, to respond to the petitioner by way of a report addressed to the petitioner and laid on the Table of the House.
+Ethuro): Order Senators!
+These Petitions will, therefore, be committed to the Standing Committee on Finance, Commerce and Budget and the Committee will be required, in not more than 60 days, to respond to the petitioner by way of a report addressed to the petitioner and laid on the Table of the House.